ipsy-md/docs/docs/open-science/code-management/sharing.md

 - They allow to share and document your code with your publication.
 - They rely on `git`, meaning that you can modify and keep track of your code locally through git and transfer (`push`) your changes to Github or other platforms.
-- They allow easily collaborate at the same project.
+- They allow to easily collaborate at the same project.
 - They give you a free and safe backup for your code.
-- They allow other people to use your code, help you to find potential issues and improve your code.
+- They allow other people to use your code, help you to find issues and improve your code.

 ### Provide a license

-Coming soon...

-### Share your environment

 Coming soon...